 ABS Community profile statistics:

 School business partnerships

-The Australian Department of Education's 7 Guiding Principles for School-Business Partnerships 2012 acts as a clear guide in establishing partnerships with key businesses and organisations.
+The Australian Department of Education's Seven key principles for school-business partnerships 2021 acts as a clear guide in establishing partnerships with key businesses and organisations.

 - benefit both schools and businesses